William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Balti: first record 1982; Balti Triangle 1990s

-This is a name that was coined by Birmingham City Council in the 1990s to define an inner-city district as a tourist attraction - and with great success.
+This is a name coined by Birmingham City Council in the 1990s to define an inner-city district as a tourist attraction - and with great success.
 Birmingham, and this district in particular, have become famous nationally as the birthplace of the balti.
 The area between Stoney Lane, Ladypool Road and the Moseley Road in Balsall Heath which roughly forms a triangle pointing towards the City Centre, was well-known locally from the early 1980s as the home of good but cheap curries which were eat-in rather than take-away.

 Originally opened by immigrant Kashmiris of Pakistani origin and dubbed 'Indian' restaurants by the English, balti houses were set up as much to serve their own communities as the host community.
 They catered for people of limited means but who knew about real home 'curry' cooking, and were not housed in elaborate surroundings but in converted shops.
 They were cheap, but used good-quality fresh ingredients.
 Balti houses often stayed open until the last customer had left and, though unlicensed, allowed clients to bring their own alcoholic drinks.
 The variety of food available, together with the fact that customers shared large naan breads with which to scoop up the balti from flat-bottomed iron bowls, made for a fun late-night experience which quickly spread across the city.

 The origin of the word balti is unclear.
 The earliest written reference is found in 1982 in an advert for a restaurant in Balsall Heath's community newspaper, The Heathan.
 Here balti meat is listed as one of the dishes available on the menu along with tikka and kebabs.
 However, although the word is assumed to derive from a Hindi word for a 'bucket' or a Panjabi word for a 'deep brass dish', these are not terms used of this cuisine in the area of origin.